pkgcore/pkgcheck/README.rst

 Overlays
 --------

-Checking just an overlay does not work very well since pkgcore-checks needs to know about profiles and checks if all dependencies are available.
+Checking just an overlay does not work very well since pkgcheck needs to know about profiles and checks if all dependencies are available.
 To do this you will usually have to specify a base or "source" repo to pull this data from.
 You can set this with ``pcheck